FixedEffects/FixedEffectModels.jl/README.md

-Check that the new `Sales_p` column averages to zero with respect to both state and year
+One can check that the new `Sales_p` column averages to zero with respect to both state and year

 ```julia
 by(result, :State, result -> mean(result[:Sales_p]))
 by(result, :Year, result -> mean(result[:Sales_p]))
 ```

 If the dataframe contains missing values, new rows are set to missing